 The front mounted headphone jack opens up high quality sound for your favorite headphones.
 Plug in your headphones and the EX DAC configures itself into a superb headphone amplifier with a high performance buffer stage that can drive down to 32 ohm.
 Control the output level using the main control, allowing you to select the headphone or main speaker output while leaving the headphones in place.

-Our new AMiP (Asynchronous Multi-Input Processor) Platform manages all the inputs of the Black Integrated amplifier.
+Our new AMiP (Asynchronous Multi-Input Processor) Platform manages all the inputs of the Black EX DAC.
 It is a powerful custom asynchronous core with 6 processor units that consist of: 2-32 bit XMOS general purpose processors, 2-32 bit ARM processors units as well as 2-dedicated audio processors.
 These together handle the ethernet interface that works with Roon Ready and DLNA servers, USB-A host streaming input, a USB2-24/384 input, legacy digital SPDIF/AES/TOS inputs and analog line level and phono inputs.
 The AMiP platform handles DSD and MQA processes and our custom Time Optimized Filter with integer up-sampling.
 There is a high-performance MM/MC programmable phono stage and 2-line level inputs that feed a high dynamic range 24/192 ADC into the processor core.
 Dual free running Ultra-Low Phase Noise Master Clocks direct all the digital processing and strip any incoming jitter from external digital input streams.
 There is a 32-bit ARM core processor that handles the user interface and coordination of the AMiP Platform.